pixpilot/scaffoldfy/docs/CONFIG_INHERITANCE.md

 ## Relative Paths

-Template paths in `extends` are resolved relative to the template file containing them:
+Configs paths in `extends` are resolved relative to the config file containing them:

 ```
-templates/
+configs/
 ├── base/
 │   └── common.json
 ├── typescript/